Cultural Heritage Sites

 Tasman Resource Management Plan

-The Tasman Resource Management Plan (TRMP) requires that a Historic Places Trust Authority is obtained before any site is modified, destroyed or damaged.
-Sites around the District that are known to the Council are also listed in the TRMP, and shown on its planning maps.
+The Tasman Resource Management Plan (TRMP) requires that a NZ Historic Places Trust archaeological authority is obtained before any site is modified, destroyed or damaged.
+Sites around the district that are known to the Council are also listed in the TRMP, and shown on its planning maps.

 Sections in the TRMP that are specific to cultural heritage sites protection are Chapters 10.2 and 16.13 and Schedule 16.13C, introduced as Plan Change 16.